Soft Ginger Molasses Cookies

 Years ago during the holidays, Costco put out these incredible ginger molasses cookies to complement their already unbeatable bakery lineup.
 They were exactly what I wanted a ginger molasses cookie to be: perfectly dark, not too sweet, and light slightly crispy coating of granulated sugar to complement the perfect pillowy softness.
 When the following Christmas season came around, the cookies were nowhere to be found.
 Distraught, I asked a bakery worker.
 Just as I feared: discontinued.
 Since then I’ve wanted to come up with my own recipe with all those same qualities.
 Finally, the time has come.

 I went through a lot – a LOT – of different iterations of cookies before landing on the recipe I like.
 There were many issues: too thin, too crispy, too chewy.
-I tried different combinations of butter and butter-flavored shortening, I even added a tiny bit of water at one point.
+I tried different combinations of butter and butter-flavored shortening.
 Ultimately I ended up with just butter.
 While the shortening promotes softness because it remains stable at room temperature, because it’s pure fat (unlike butter which has some water in it) it causes too much crisping on the bottom.
 And really I’m not mad that I have to nix a synthetic product.
-The real heroes are the combination of baking powder and baking soda, the correct ratio of fat to flour, and the right amount of molasses.
-The three-to-one ratio of dark brown sugar to granulated sugar helps give them their dark color without causing too much spreading and drying out.
-The result is a perfectly soft and gingery cookie that I know you’re going to love just as much as I do.

 Soft Ginger Molasses